-Today we want to highlight textile good works around the globe that you can help support through your purchase of hand-crafted products for your holiday gift giving.
+Today we want to highlight textile good works around the globe that you can help support through your purchase of hand-crafted products.
 We’re including a link to the WARP Artisan Textile Resources: Your Guide to Global Handmade Textiles.
 Reading through the Guide you’ll find heartwarming stories about projects worldwide, along with many dedicated folks helping support traditional textile making in parts of the world where handcrafting goods is a means of supporting families—as well as maintaining age-old textile traditions that we here at Schacht are passionate about the importance of helping to sustain.

 I asked Deborah to write a piece about some of the weavers of Mayan Hands so that we can know them better and the impact weaving makes on their lives.
 This story of Mayan Hands is similar to the other stories you’ll read in the Artisan Textile Resources Guide. - Jane Patrick

 Mayan Hands and The Story of the Cricket Bag